 Anonybit & the GDPR

-Stage 1: When first signing up, the user will provide a biometric sample.
+Enrollment: When first signing up, the user will provide a biometric sample.
 For example, the user might use the camera of their cell phone to capture a photograph of their face.
-The system will take this photograph, convert the image into vector, split it up into a number of pieces, encrypt and spread the pieces amongst the various users of the system.
+The system will take this photograph, convert the image into a vector, split it up into a number of pieces, encrypt and spread the pieces across the Anonybit network.

 Most solutions today are focused on reactive privacy measures (adding layers of security to existing processing, adding stronger encryption, etc).
 Rather than adding reactive security measures aimed at protecting access to, and the integrity of, the personal data, Anonybit solves these privacy concerns at their source by addressing the concerns that trigger GDPR in the first place.
-Instead of adding protective layers, Anonybit prevents third parties from ever processing the data in the first place, ensuring that the user retains full control over their data, while at the same time not hindering the system’s technological abilities.
+Instead of adding protective layers, Anonybit prevents third parties from ever possessing the data in the first place, ensuring that the user retains full control over their data, while at the same time not hindering the system’s technological abilities.
 Anonybit shifts the paradigm by returning the power and control over the data to the user, and by empowering the user to decide which entities are able to use the system to verify their identity.